jonn-reenthused/sceve/README.md

 Obviously you need l65 installed too, you'll probably have to compile it yourself (https://github.com/g012/l65) For the graphics converters you'll need Pillow installed

+### Note: I have now implemented a very simple assembler, asm7801.py in the tools/ folder.
+It *should* be good, but keep l7801 around as a fallback.

 As a side-note.
 When I started working on this l65 was in (moderately) active development, i've just noticed that it's been 2 years since anything happened.
 I don't *think* it'll be a problem.

 ## How to use it